...

 Mr. Pascal Published in Mark Twain Publication

-"Among my responsibilities is the advise on the direction of the journal, read and edit submitted articles for accuracy, and encourage writers who might consider sending their work to the journal," commented Mr. Pascal.
+"Among my responsibilities is to advise on the direction of the journal, read and edit submitted articles for accuracy, and encourage writers who might consider sending their work to the journal," commented Mr. Pascal.
 "This is a unique achievement for me in Mark Twain studies and to be included with the world's top collegiate level Twain scholars is very humbling and most honorable.
-My name and our school's name will be on the journal's masthead for each biannual issue which is the oldest collegiate academic journal in the country dedicated to the study of one person, and I will be the only member who represents a high school.
+My name and our school's name will be on the journal's masthead for each biannual issue which is one of the oldest collegiate academic journals in the country dedicated to the study of a single author, and I will be the only member who represents a high school.
+I am extremely humbled and honored to represent Seton Hall Preparatory School as part of the Editorial Board."

 In his Twain class, the students learn that in living abroad for twelve years and crossing the Atlantic twenty-five times, Twain wrote five travel books: The Innocents Abroad (1869), Roughing It (1872), A Tramp Abroad (1880), Life on the Mississippi (1883), and Following the Equator (1897).
 For an awareness and appreciation of Twain’s travel works, Mr. Pascal has his students read Mark Twain on the Move: A Travel Reader edited by Drs.
 Alan Gribben and Jeffery Alan Melton (2009).
 During the year, the students prepare three reaction papers that do not simply restate where Twain was, but rather to focus on what Twain said about what he saw, discuss their reactions to Twain’s words, and more lastingly, consider the relevancies to their lives.